kc-z-e-n/PopcornTogether/README.md

 MongoDB : database for storing user information

 TMDB (The Movie Database) : database for querying movie information

+Render : Render API for hosting the backend express server

+<div style="page-break-after: always;"></div>

+## Milestone 2 summary

+The objective in milestone 2 for PopcornTogether is to develop a working app in order for user testing as well as extension of features.
+This version will incorporate the authentication functionality built in Milestone 1, improving upon it for user sessions, and adding our other core features which include:
+    - Account Authentication
+    - Movie Search
+    - Personal Profile + Watch Statistics
+    - Watched List
+    - Wishlist
+    - Friends List

+After simple local testing and completion of core features, we aim to deploy PopcornTogether using [Vercel](https://vercel.com/) for the frontend and [Render](https://render.com) for the backend.

+At this stage, PopcornTogether has been deployed on Vercel at the following link [https://popcorn-together-j8bpcfv30-kcs-projects-bcc9092b.vercel.app](https://popcorn-together-j8bpcfv30-kcs-projects-bcc9092b.vercel.app) with the backend running at [https://popcorntogether.onrender.com](https://popcorntogether.onrender.com) on Render.
+The list of completed features are expanded on below.

+## Work completed
+<ins>Milestone 1</ins>
+- Finalised feature design
+- Created a minimal working system for authentication routes
+- Implemented registration function
+- Implemented login function
+- Setup of MongoDB database
+- Created user schema and respective page designs

+<ins>Milestone 2</ins>
+- Created the landing page (Homepage)
+- Implemented session tracking
+- Implemented search function
+- Implemented results rendering function
+- Implemented Watched list and Wish list function
+- Implemented Profile and watch statistics function
+- Implemented Friends List and functionality for viewing friend's Watched and Wish lists.
+- Deployment of PopcornTogether using Vercel and Render.

 <div style="page-break-after: always;"></div>